b00tc4mp/letscoder-bootcamp-202010/staff/beto-davila/martachisfit-project/martachisfit-doc/README.md

 - App Testing
 - Watch out order, "cleanness" and semantic
 - Implement react-router-dom on Home compo
+- Implement async-await

 #### App-related:
 - Experience level (in the gym) input for the user
-- Improve the visual aspect on the meals layout (diet component)
+- Improve the visual aspect of the meals layout (diet component)
 - Articles index creation (visual)
 - Populate the food db with more items
 - Watch out the images quality
 - Improve the overall style
+- Comments component for recipes and articles